maickrau/MBG/README.md

 - `--no-hpc`: don't homopolymer compress the reads.
 Not recommended outside testing purposes
 - `--collapse-hpc`: disable homopolymer run length consensus and collapse runs to one bp.
 Recommended if the reads are already homopolymer compressed, otherwise not

 k and w can be arbitrarily large but at some point the error rate and limited read length will cause the graph to be fragmented.
 Runtime stays approximately the same if the ratio k/w is kept constant.
-All repeats shorter than k are separated, all repeats longer than k+w are collapsed, and repeats in between may be separated or collapsed depending on if a minimizer was selected from within the repeat.
+All repeats shorter than k are separated, all repeats longer than k+w are collapsed, and repeats in between may be separated or collapsed depending on if a k-mer was selected from within the repeat.
 When using `--blunt`, you should clean the graph afterwards with [vg](https://github.com/vgteam/vg). `--blunt` uses an extension of an algorithm invented by Hassan Nikaein (personal communication).